Genivia/ugrep/README.md

                   directory.
 The options specified in the configuration FILE are parsed first, followed by the remaining options specified on the command line.
-The ug command automatically loads a `.ugrep' configuration file, unless --config=FILE or --no-config is specified.
+The ug command automatically loads a `.ugrep' configuration file when present, unless --config=FILE or --no-config is specified.

            --no-config
                   Do not automatically load the default .ugrep configuration file.